plamarque/sphinx-poc/docs/PersonalApplications/Connections/Connections_Introduction.rst

 -  Requests Pending: lists users to whom you have sent connection requests.
 You can also click Cancel Request to revoke your request.

-    **Note**

-    You can also view your connections by clicking People on the left pane to open the People Directory page which lists all users registered in the portal.
+.. note:: You can also view your connections by clicking People on the left
+			pane to open the People Directory page which lists all users registered in the portal.
 However, when the number of users in the network is bigger and bigger, you should select the relevant tabs (My Connections, Requests Received, and Requests Pending) to do actions more quickly and conveniently.

 .. |image0| image:: images/social/select_my_connections.png
+:align:center